josh-collinsworth/joco-sveltekit/src/lib/content/posts/glove80-first-impressions.md

 </CalloutPlusQuote>

 With the Moonlander and Ergodox EZ, just uploading your layout once did the trick.
-Here, once you have your customization file downloaded, you'll need to put each half of the keyboard in bootloader mode, and upload the config file to each one.
+Here, once you have your customization file downloaded from the customizer app, you'll need to upload the config file to each one.

 <SideNote>